jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 - Keep things DRY.
 Given the results from the data source, get a re-usable unit that converts those results to an object that `GraphQL.js` can resolve.
-This object has thunked methods to access other nodes in the graph.
+This object has thunked methods for accessing other nodes in the graph.

 We've just given conceptual solutions to all of these problems by providing: